akin2662/Assesing-the-health-of-a-shaft-Logistic-regression/README.md

 **Note:** This project was done as a requirement for the course ENME691- Industrial AI at University of Maryland,College Park and was done in collaboration with Murilo Nicoluzzi (murinico@umd.edu) and Aniket Bharamgonda (abharamg@umd.edu).
 The data for this project was provided by the Industrial AI Center (iaiCenter) at University of Maryland, College Park.
 Contact: contact@iaicenter.com

 ## Project Description
-**Rotor Bearing Health Monitoring:** This project implements a machine learning system to diagnose imbalance faults in rotor-bearing systems using vibration data analysis.
+**Rotor Bearing Health Monitoring:** This project implements a machine learning system (logistic regression) to diagnose imbalance faults in rotor-bearing systems using vibration data analysis.
 The system processes accelerometer data from three operational conditions:

 * Healthy: No screws attached to rotating disk
 * Faulty (Imbalance 2): Two screws inducing imbalance